HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/configuration/security/authentication.md

 }
 ```

+**Pro tip** The management UI (Port 8889) provides a one click option to create such key pairs and configuration entry stored in `keepconfig.d`
+{: .alert .alert-success}

 These keys can be shared between Domino servers, allowing, for example, redirects to a different mail server.

 ### External JWT provider